Jayy2023/curriculum/javascript/data/202/notes.md

 # Javascript Data 202
-## The syntax to reading data from memory can be done using indices, bracket notation or dot notation
+## The syntax to read data depends on the data type or the data collection in which data types are found.
 ## arrays
 we use an index  to read data from and array by enclosing the index value within square brackets.
 ```